-If a student is suspended from transportation, a meeting will be held prior to the student's resuming transportation.
-The meeting should include the administrator/supervisor, other appropriate support staff, bus driver, and the parent.
+If a student is suspended from transportation, a meeting will be held before the student resumes transportation.
+The meeting should include the administrator/supervisor, other appropriate support staff, the bus driver, and the parent.
 The meeting should address:

-- A. the behavior that caused the suspension; - B. development of a written plan to address the behavior.
+- A. the behavior that caused the suspension; - B. development of a written plan to address the behavior